jekyll/jekyll/_docs/plugins.md

 - [Jekyll Project Version Tag](https://github.com/rob-murray/jekyll-version-plugin): A Liquid tag plugin that renders a version identifier for your Jekyll site sourced from the git repository containing your code.
 - [Piwigo Gallery](https://github.com/AlessandroLorenzi/piwigo_gallery) by [Alessandro Lorenzi](http://www.alorenzi.eu/): Jekyll plugin to generate thumbnails from a Piwigo gallery and display them with a Liquid tag
 - [mathml.rb](https://github.com/tmthrgd/jekyll-plugins) by [Tom Thorogood](http://tomthorogood.co.uk/): A plugin to convert TeX mathematics into MathML for display.
+- [webmention_io.rb](https://github.com/aarongustafson/jekyll-webmention_io) by [Aaron Gustafson](http://aaron-gustafson.com/): A plugin to enable [webmention](http://indiewebcamp.com/webmention) integration using [Webmention.io](http://webmention.io).
+Includes an optional JavaScript for updating webmentions automatically between publishes and, if available, in realtime using WebSockets.

 #### Collections